 If you were able to make predictions about something important to you, you’d probably love that, right?
 It’s even better if you know that your predictions are sound.
 In this post, I show how to use regression analysis to make predictions and determine whether they are both unbiased and precise.
 [Read more…] about Making Predictions with Regression Analysis

 You’re probably familiar with data that follow the normal distribution.
 The normal distribution is that nice, familiar bell-shaped curve.
 Unfortunately, not all data are normally distributed or as intuitive to understand.
 You can picture the symmetric normal distribution, but what about the Weibull or Gamma distributions?
 This uncertainty might leave you feeling unsettled.
-In this post, I show you how to identify the distribution of your data.
+In this post, I show you how to identify the probability distribution of your data.
 [Read more…] about How to Identify the Distribution of Your Data

 In regression analysis, curve fitting is the process of specifying the model that provides the best fit to the specific curves in your dataset.
 Curved relationships between variables are not as straightforward to fit and interpret as linear relationships.
 [Read more…] about Curve Fitting using Linear and Nonlinear Regression